jarrenseson/jarrenseson.github.io/essays/typeScriptReflection.md

 ## Static Typing

 Another thing I like TypeScript over JavaScript is static typing.
 Many times in JavaScript I found an error that took me a long time to fix simply because I didn’t use an “= 0”.
 Also, being able to see what the type is in the code makes the readability of the code significantly better and more predictable.
-Becuase of this, static typing also makes collaboration with teammates significantly easier and also makes scaling projects easier.
+Because of this, static typing also makes collaboration with teammates significantly easier and also makes scaling projects easier.
 Another benefit is being able to catch errors at compile time, preventing bugs, such as attempting to access undefined variables or a mismatched type error.

 ## Interfaces